leanprover/LeanInk/README.md

 For more information about Alectryon make sure to take a look at their repository.

 # Development

+## Experimental Features
+`--experimental-type-tokens` flag enables the type hover information for Alectryon.
+However this feature in Alectryon is still in active development and available here: [AlectryonFork:typeid](https://github.com/insightmind/alectryon/tree/typeid)

 ## Running Tests
 There are some aspects you might want to take note of when attempting to develop a feature or fix a bug in LeanInk.